Frequently Asked Questions About Natural Stone and Tiles

 How do I calculate the number of boxes I need?

-How many pieces per box?
+How many pieces are in a box?

 Material & Variation